fionatolliday/mars-rover/README.md

 Within this class is a `main` function that reads from the command line.

 It is in the `main` method where Rover has been hardcoded to land at coordinates 1,1,N on planet Mars.
+If the landing coordinates are changed to land a) out of bounds of the map or b) where an obstacle lies, an illegal argument will be thrown.

 The `main` function accesses the `Rover` Class and the `runRover` function in order to send rover on his